mykeels/v-range-slider/README.md

 ### Overwrite Default Styles

-vue-range-slider is built with Sass for its styling.
-If you want to customize vue-range-slider styles, you can easily do that by configuring Sass variables.
+v-range-slider is built with Sass for its styling.
+If you want to customize v-range-slider styles, you can easily do that by configuring Sass variables.
 Available variables can be seen in [the component file](src/RangeSlider.vue).

 Example of making the slider knob larger: